 Our entertainment law services include:

-- 1. Music Industry Agreements - Including recording, publishing, distribution and licensing agreements, 360° deals, songwriter agreements, management agreements, band partnerships, producer agreements, sample and music clearances, performance and venue hire agreements, touring, booking, sponsorship and merchandise agreements.
+- 1. Music Industry Agreements - Recording, publishing, distribution and licensing agreements, 360° deals, songwriter agreements, management agreements, band partnerships, producer agreements, sample and music clearances, performance and venue hire agreements, touring, booking, sponsorship and merchandise agreements.

-- 2. Film and Television - Including talent, crew and performers agreements (including for actors, TV presenters, models and radio presenters), co-production agreements, music clearance and composer agreements, distribution and broadcast deals, merchandising and sponsorship agreements, management agreements, media talent deals.
+- 2. Film and Television - Talent, crew and performers agreements (including for actors, TV presenters, models and radio presenters), co-production agreements, music clearance and composer agreements, distribution and broadcast deals, merchandising and sponsorship agreements, management agreements, media talent deals.

-- 3. Business Arrangements - Including the setting-up of entertainment business structures including sole trading, partnerships, companies, trusts and joint ventures.
+- 3. Business Arrangements - The setting-up of entertainment business structures including sole trading, partnerships, companies, trusts and joint ventures.

-- 4. Copyright Law - Including: the rights of songwriters and songwriting ‘splits’, performers and producers rights, film, internet and television licensing, sampling, editing, and copyright infringement.
+- 4. Copyright Law - The rights of songwriters and songwriting ‘splits’, performers and producers rights, film, internet and television licensing, sampling, editing, and copyright infringement.